barryclark/jekyll-now/_posts/2017/2017-06-16-Savage-Planet-Kickstarter.md

 published: true
 ---

-<iframe style="float:left; margin-left: 10px;" src="https://www.kickstarter.com/projects/imphouse/savage-planet-the-fate-of-fantos/widget/card.html?v=2" width="220" height="420" frameborder="0" scrolling="no"></iframe>
+<iframe style="float:right; margin-left: 10px;" src="https://www.kickstarter.com/projects/imphouse/savage-planet-the-fate-of-fantos/widget/card.html?v=2" width="220" height="420" frameborder="0" scrolling="no"></iframe>
 Recently Imp House, LLC launched Savage Planet on Kickstarer, a semi-cooperative tableau-building game with some *amazing* artwork.
 We're talking 80's fantasy style...my **favorite**.

 Savage Planet has each player taking control of a city-state in the world of game's world of Fantos.
 Over the course of the game they try to build up their Citadel and earn the favor of Zodraz, a Cosmic Warden.
 If you couldn't tell their be some lore to the game, that last sentance should give you a good hint.
 Every character in the game has some sort of history, coming from one of six races.
 There's a great [blog post](http://www.imphouse.com/savage-planet-design-log-welcome-to-fantos-2/) on Imp House's site detailing the world.